abcsFrederick/SINCLAIR/docs/user-guide/quickstart.md

 ## Expected Outputs

-While the SINCLAIR workflow is running, all the temporary outputs will be stored within the `work` directory.
-This directory will also be utilized in the event of a failed workflow run by providing the intermediate files in order to resume from the point of failure upon restarting.
+During execution, the SINCLAIR workflow stores all temporary outputs in the `work` directory.
+This directory also supports workflow recovery: if the run fails, intermediate files in work allow the pipeline to resume from the point of failure when the user re-runs the pipeline.

-Final results will be included in the `results` directory, unless the output directory was otherwise specified in the parameters.
+Final results are saved in the `results` directory unless a different output directory was specified in the parameters.
 The `results` directory will contain 4 subdirectories:

-- `batch_correct` contains all the combined Seurat `.rds` files for each of the contrasts, with a separate file for each batch correction method, as well as a summary `.html` file.
+- `batch_correct` contains the combined Seurat `.rds` files for each of the contrasts, with a separate file for each batch correction method, as well as a summary `.html` file.
 - `cellranger_counts` contains the `.h5` counts files for each sample produced by the CellRanger software.
 - `samplesheets` contains the parsed sample sheets based on the manifest files, as interpreted by NextFlow and SINCLAIR.
 - `seurat` contains two subdirectories:
   > - `merge` contains the combined sample Seurat `.rds` files for each set of contrasts prior to batch correction (which can otherwise be referred to as the "uncorrected" object).
   > - `preprocess` contains the individual sample `.rds` files.

 When proceeding to downstream secondary analysis, such as [differential expression](./differentialExpression.md), please utilize the `batch_correction_integration.html` files to determine which batch correction method, or even lack thereof, best fits the data.
-The appropriate file can then be analyzed in R through Seurat.
+The appropriate file can then be analyzed in R through the Seurat workflow.

-A sample output directory structure is included below:
+For multi-sample analsyses, the output directory will have the following structure:

 ```
 results